jsiembida/bucky3/README.md

 ##### Running

-Bucky3 is intended to be run as an unprivileged service, however, docker_stats module requires access to docker socket and systemd_journal module requires access journal files which can be granted via respective group membership.
+Bucky3 is intended to be run as an unprivileged service, however, docker_stats module requires access to the docker socket and systemd_journal module requires access to journal files, both can be granted via respective group memberships.
 Bucky3 doesn't store any data on filesystem, nor does it create any log files.
-All logs go to stdout / stderr.
+All logs go to stderr.
 Assuming the installation location as above, an example [SystemD unit file](https://www.freedesktop.org/software/systemd/man/systemd.unit.html) could be:

 ```